Fort at Ball's Point |

 (1776), Cricket Hill

-A state militia earthwork battery built in June 1776 by General Andrew Lewis to attack Loyalist Governor Dunmore's stockaded camp of refuge on Gwynn's Island (see below).
-Lord Dunmore referred to the rebels as "swarms of crickets".
+A state militia earthwork battery built in June 1776 by General Andrew Lewis to attack a Loyalist stockaded "camp of refuge" on Gwynn's Island (see below).
+Governor John Murray, Lord Dunmore, was encamped there with his Tory supporters, and referred to the rebels as "swarms of crickets".
 Remnants of the earthwork are located near a yacht storage facility on Milford Haven.
-Battle of Cricket Hill state marker located on VA 223.

 Gwynn's Island Camp

-The stockaded encampment of Loyalist Governor Dunmore and his supporters.
-This was their last refuge before being driven from Virginia in July 1776.
-Dunmore and the British fleet then sailed north to Maryland before being repulsed there as well (see also Maryland state marker at St. George Island on the Potomac River).
-Dunmore would later become the royal governor of the Bahamas colony.
+The stockaded encampment of Loyalist Governor John Murray, Lord Dunmore, and his Tory supporters.
+This was their last refuge before being forced from Virginia in July 1776.
+Murray and the British fleet then sailed north to Maryland before being repulsed there as well (see also Maryland state marker at St. George Island on the Potomac River).
+Murray would later become the royal governor of the Bahamas colony.

 (1862 - 1863), Fort Nonsense

-An unnamed Confederate earthwork defense located at the head of the North River on the east bank of Burke Mill Stream, at the present-day VA 3/14 bridge, built to protect the only road (at the time) between Mathews County and Gloucester County, and the backdoor approach to the important Gloucester Point fortifications.
+An unnamed Confederate earthwork defense located at the head of the North River on the east bank of Burke Mill Stream, at the present-day VA 3/ VA 14 bridge, built to protect the only road (at the time) between Mathews County and Gloucester County, and the backdoor approach to the important Gloucester Point fortifications.
 Overrun by a Union raid in October 1863, after which it received its present moniker by the local population.
-The well-preserved earthworks still exist, site owned by the Mathews County Historical Society.
+The well-preserved earthworks still exist in a small county park.